Going to Court After a Trucking Accident

 Your local truck accident lawyer will try to resolve the case before trial, but they will not settle for less.
 You will need to have enough recovery for your medical expenses, legal fees, and future estimated losses.
 Their goal is to get the maximum compensation for your claim, and they should head into court when necessary for you.
 While it is rare that a truck accident case will go to trial, it does happen, and you must be ready.

 A trial in real life is not the same as what you see on television.
 It is the culmination of many different court proceedings.
 Most of the work happens before the trial begins.
 At trial, the defendant and plaintiff will present evidence to a judge or jury.
-Do not fret; while you must be present during the trial, your local truck accident lawyer will do the heavy lifting.
+Do not fret; while you must be present during the trial, your local truck accident attorney will do the heavy lifting.

 Personal injury cases can proceed to a jury trial or a bench trial.